 Children with dyslexia are usually lacking in phonemic awareness.
 This is a recognition that words are made up of individual sounds which can then be represented by written letters and spelling patterns.

 All children need to build phonemic awareness before they learn to read.
 Without it, it makes blending and segmenting sounds and letters extremely difficult.

 For some children, poor orthographic coding can also be part of the problem.
-Orthography is the set of conventions for writing a language, such as standardised spelling, punctuation, capitalisation and so on.
-If a child does not grasp these writing ‘rules’ it is difficult to read fluently and for meaning.
+Orthography is the set of conventions for writing a language, such as standardized spelling, punctuation, capitalization and so on.
+If a child does not grasp these writing 'rules' it is difficult to read fluently and for meaning.